Relintai/broken_seals/README.md

 #### Other

 Append `v` to pass the `vsproj=yes` parameter to the build script.
-This will generate Visual Studio project files.
+This will generate Visual Studio project files.\
+Append `c` to pass the `compiledb=yes` parameter to the build script.
+This is a new feature in 3.x to have this disabled by default to lessen compile times.

 #### Postfixes